gbprod/substitute.nvim/README.md

 Default : `false`

-This will capture substitued text as you can use `\1` to quickly reuse it.
+This will capture substituted text as you can use `\1` to quickly reuse it.

 #### `range.motion1`